$G$-displays of Hodge type and formal $p$-divisible groups: -displays and formal -divisible groups

 \subsection{RZ spaces of Hodge type}

-In this section we give an explicit isomorphism between the Rapoport-Zink functor of Hodge type defined using $(G,\mu)$-displays as in \cite{BP2017} and \cite{Daniels2019}, and the one defined using crystalline Tate tensors as in \cite{Kim2018} and \cite{HP2017}.
-We begin by recalling the definition of $G$-quasi-isogenies as in \cite{Daniels2019}, which are used to defined the Rapoport-Zink functor in terms of $(G,\mu)$-displays.
+In this section we give an explicit isomorphism between the Rapoport-Zink functor of Hodge type defined using Tannakian $(G,\mu)$-displays as in \cite{BP2017} and \cite{Daniels2019}, and the one defined using crystalline Tate tensors as in \cite{Kim2018} and \cite{HP2017}.
+We begin by recalling the definition of $G$-quasi-isogenies as in \cite{Daniels2019}, which are used to define the Rapoport-Zink functor in terms of Tannakian $(G,\mu)$-displays.